One of the things we have been asked about at lot over the years here at DVC is how to get video material from VHS tapes onto DVD discs.

 Option 2 – I have a computer, but no way of getting VHS into it…

-For guides on the best software to use, see our separate sections on video editing and DVD authoring – your options range from basic all-in-one editing/DVD creation packages such as Edius Neo, all the way up to comprehensive creativity suites such as the Adobe Production Studio Premium.
+For guides on the best software to use, see our separate sections on video editing and DVD authoring – your options range from basic all-in-one editing/DVD creation packages such as Grass Valley EDIUS, all the way up to comprehensive creativity suites such as the Adobe Creative Cloud Suite.

 The lower-end packages will have simpler tools for encoding video and creating tailored menus (while still a great deal superior to the facilities offered by hardware DVD recorders), whereas the more advanced applications will provide everything that you need to make commercial quality DVDs!